devenes/twitch/README.md

 # Getting Started with Twitcher

 A Messenger App built in React and Node.js using getStream.io.
 This project is a clone of an online stream platform.
 The purpose of this project is to provide a quick and easy way to get started with streaming and chat applications.
-The project was build using educational content created by Ania Kubow.
+The project was built using the educational content created by Ania Kubow.

 ## Getting Started with Create React App